AnisiaOltean/rest-api/DOCUMENTATION.md

     @InjectRepository(User) private userRepository: Repository<User>
   ){}
 ```
-This constructor tells NestJS, which uses the Dependency Injection design pattern, to instantiate the useRepository as a provider inside the service.
+This constructor tells NestJS, which uses the Dependency Injection design pattern, to instantiate the userRepository as a provider inside the service.
 Controllers and Providers are scoped by the module they are declared in.
 Modules and their classes (Controllers and Providers) form a graph that determines how Nest performs Dependency Injection (DI).
 An example of an entire module is this:
 ```
 @Module({